 Sunflower Season 2 – Dark Humor in a Murder Mystery

 Do you like dark humor series?
-Sunflower Season 2, Dark humor is perhaps the most difficult genre in cinema.
+Sunflower Season 2, Dark humor is the most difficult genre in cinema.

 Believe me; it made us laugh even at a murder.
 Now, after three years, the show is back with season two.
-The story is the same, but this time, the deck of cards includes not just the ace but also the queen.
+The story is the same, but this time, the cards includes not just the ace but also the queen.

 How can you turn the lead character into a supporting one?